The United Kingdom is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 United Kingdom is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-The UK plays a leading role in European and world finance.
-Money laundering presents a significant risk to the UK because of the size, sophistication, and reputation of its financial markets.
-UK law enforcement invests resources in tackling cash-based money laundering and the drug trade, and ‘high-end’ money laundering through the financial sector and related professional services.
-The UK should follow through on plans to strengthen the capabilities of its FIU, remove inconsistencies in the supervisory regime, and increase its international reach to tackle money laundering.
-The UK should ensure there are no gaps in implementation or enforcement that accrue when it departs the EU in 2019.
+The UK plays a leading role in European and world finance and remains one of the strongest global actors in combatting illicit finance.
+Money laundering presents a significant risk to the UK because of the size, sophistication, and reputation of its financial and real estate markets.
+UK law enforcement combats cash-based money laundering, the drug trade, and high-end money laundering through the financial sector and professional services.
+In July 2019, the UK published its Economic Crime Plan, which describes public and private sector actions over the next three years to protect the UK against economic crime.
+The UK should follow through on plans to strengthen the capabilities of the FIU, reduce inconsistencies in the supervisory regime, and increase its international reach to tackle money laundering.

 There are no international sanctions currently in force against this country.